-Species Date and time Habitat / microhabitat Distance from rescue to release
+Species Date and time Habitat / microhabitat PIN code of rescue site of Distance from rescue to release Site Site

 Even if you are unable to maintain your data in the above format, we encourage you to develop a format that you are comfortable with.
 Data maintenance is of great importance for any scientific analysis.
 It also helps you to measure your contribution towards the conservation of snakes.